LDAP/merian/README.md

 The `Context` class initializes and destroys a Vulkan device and holds core objects (PhysicalDevice, Device, Queues, ...).

 Create a Context using the `Context::make_context(..)` method.
-Most fabric methods do return shared pointer as well and need to be created using a `Fabric::make_fabric(..)` function, since they need a shared pointer to itself to be able to create other objects.
+For common Vulkan objects a wrapper is provided that holds a shared pointer on its parent.
 This is to ensure that dependent objects (Command Buffer -> Pool -> Device) are destructed in the right order automagically.
 You should never need to call destroy(...) manually.
 Keep in mind to keep a reference to the shared pointers to prevent frequent object construction and destruction.
 Whenever you create objects by yourself you should consider using `make_shared<Class>(..)`.
+Most fabrics need to be created using a `Fabric::make_fabric(..)` function, since they require a shared pointer to itself to be able to create other objects.

 Make sure your program ends with `[INFO] [context.cpp:XX] context destroyed`.